Chit-Chat-Org/docs-chit-chat/README.md

 # Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is built by [Apurv Jha](https://github.com/apurvjha123), a modern static website generator.

 ### Installation